eggsactly/arduino-wardriving/README.md

 ![OLED Screen](https://imgur.com/6AdT9cG.png)

+The default TX and RX connections should be cut with a knife on the bottom of the GPS breakout feather wing.
 The TX pin should be mapped to the second NC from TX.
 The Fix Pin should be mapper from the third NC pin from TX.

 ![GPS breakout](https://imgur.com/pvPheGV.png)